xvxx/phetch/README.md

 On Arch Linux, install phetch with your favorite [AUR helper][aur]:

     yay phetch

+On NetBSD, phetch is included in the main pkgsrc repo:

+    pkgin install phetch

 Binaries for Linux, Raspberry Pi, and Mac are available at https://github.com/xvxx/phetch/releases: